 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Calochortus albus Dougl. ex Benth.
+Calochortus albus Douglas ex Benth.

-White fairy-lantern, Fairy-lantern, White fairy lantern
+White Fairy-lantern, Fairy-lantern, White Fairy Lantern

 USDA Symbol: CAAL2

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 From corms, the slender, branched stems of this woodland perennial reach 8-30 in. in height.
 Leaves are grass-like.
-Petals of the nodding,white flowers (those from the coast ranges are often tinged with pink and green) are overlapped to form a closed globe.
+Petals of the nodding, white flowers (those from the coast ranges are often tinged with pink and green) are overlapped to form a closed globe.
 Egg-shaped, white flowers hanging in an open branched cluster.
 Seed pods are broad, flat and pendent.

 The several Calochortus species with egg-shaped flowers are generally called globe lilies, whereas those with more open flowers are known as mariposa lilies and star tulips.
 Other common names of this species include White Fairy Lantern, Snowdrops, Indian Bells, and Satin Bells.
-Rose Globe Lily (C. amoenus), with deep pink flowers, grows on the western slopes of the Sierra Nevada in Californias San Joaquin Valley.
+Rose Globe Lily (C. amoenus), with deep pink flowers, grows on the western slopes of the Sierra Nevada in California's San Joaquin Valley.

 Plant Characteristics